-void detector_site(char detectors_file, int site_choice, float site_parameters[9], char site_name, char noise_file, char whiten_file)
+void detector_site(char detectors_file, int site_choice, float site_parameters[} char site_name, char noise_file, char whiten_file) This is a site name, char noise_file, char whiten_file

 This function calculates the components of the position vector of the central station, and the components of the two vectors that point along the directions of the detector arms (from the central station to each end station), for a given choice of detector site, using information contained in an input data file.
-This function also outputs three character strings that specify the site name, the name of a data file containing the detector noise power information, and the name of a data file containing information about the detector whitening filter, respectively.
+This function also outputs three character strings that specify the site name, the name of a data file containing the detector moise power information, and the name of a data file containing information about the detector whitening filter, respectively.